Don’t wait until an 8.0 earthquake to have a strategic alliance with a UAS security company with disaster response training.

 Drones can also get into tight spaces.
 For example, an earthquake might knock over buildings and cause massive debris to land on the streets, trapping civilians.
 Drones can fit into the smallest areas and fly as close as possible.
 Humans may not be able to get close enough to know if someone is trapped under rubble.

 The pilots of the drones have disaster response training, so they know what to do and how to man the drones when emergencies and natural disasters occur.
 They know how to interact and deal with helicopters that are also being used to assess the damage, who to report to, and fit into the FEMA system.

 Once the drone takes the video footage and images, the pilots then download it, stream it live to a command center and to get it to the incident commander and management team as soon as possible.

 When there is a natural disaster, every emergency response team will be trying to get resources from anywhere they can.
 It’s essential to plan and work with a UAS Executive Protection Company before a natural disaster occurs.
 If you wait to make the call until after an earthquake has it, UAS security teams may not be able to get the resources there on time.

 Having a contract, agreement, and financial arrangements made ahead of time will make sure you have the resources when you need them the most.

 Can’t Emergency Services Use Drones?

 Emergency services, like police departments and fire departments, can use drones during times of natural disasters.
 However, they must be FAA licensed to fly drones and collect data for situational awareness.
 Drone licensing is something many police departments don’t require of their officers.

 That’s why it’s always a good idea to secure the services of a UAS Executive Protection Company.
 The World Protection Group can provide you with the necessary data you need to make informed and strategic decisions that save lives and keep people from harm during a natural disaster.
-Call us now to see how we can support your emergency service team 310-390-6646
+Contact us now to see how we can support your emergency service team at 310-390-6646.